Jatinsley/F1-Statistics-Mapping/README.md

 - `races.csv`
 - `qualifying.csv`

-These CSV files should be placed in the `/f1db_csv/` folder.
+These CSV files should be placed in the `/F1-Statistics-Mapping/` folder.

+### Step 4: Running the Script
+Once all datasets are downloaded and placed in the F1-Statistics-Mapping folder along with the .py file, you can now run the program in Python and view the calculated results.

 ## Analysis Questions